 (c) the school’s approach to teaching students with special educational needs;

-The school would not expect to make significant adaptations to the curriculum to enable children to succeed but would make any necessary adaptations to the learning environment to ensure children have opportunity wherever possible to progress at the same level as the rest of the class.
-The school has an open door policy for all students and supportive conversations with appropriate members of staff are always available in addition to regular planned meetings.
+educational needs; The school would not expect to make significant adaptations to the curriculum but provides a curriculum to enable children to succeed.
+Necessary adaptations to the learning environment to ensure children have opportunity wherever possible to progress at the same level as the rest of the

 (e) additional support for learning that is available to pupils with special educational needs;